-As the Niagara region prepares to host the nation for the 2022 Canada Summer Games, officials at Brock University are developing funding opportunities to help instructors redesign courses so students can benefit from Games-related community involvement.
+As the Niagara region hosts the nation for the 2022 Canada Summer Games, officials at Brock University developed funding opportunities to help instructors redesign courses so students can benefit from Games-related community involvement.

-While the initiative will have an impact in the current time frame, helping faculty members investigate new ways to enhance courses and re-align them with community-minded aspects of the Games, it will also have a longer-term legacy, as any new pedagogies that are developed would be available for use for community events well beyond the 2022 Games.
+While the initiative has an impact in the current time frame, helping faculty members investigate new ways to enhance courses and re-align them with community-minded aspects of the Games, it will also have a long-term legacy, as any new pedagogies that are developed are available for use for community events well beyond the 2022 Games.

-Funded by the University’s Provost and Vice President-Academic, the program sets aside $50,000, from which faculty members can apply for up to $3,000.
+Funded by the University’s Provost and Vice President-Academic, the program set aside $50,000, from which faculty members could apply for up to $3,000.

 - creating student placement or service learning opportunities related to the Games;